Want to purchase a short sale?

-- Always do your homework before making any offers.
-Using an experienced real estate professional from Future Home Realty to help you research a property can help you make knowledgeable decisions.
-We can help learn to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Finding this info can help you make a decision about how much to offer.
+- Before you make any purchase offers, do your homework.
+Using a qualified REALTOR® from Future Home Realty to help you research a property will help you make educated decisions.
+We can help find out to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
+Getting this data can help you decide how much to offer.